 7 Stressful Situations, 7 Biblical Responses

-The bible shares one example after another of what it means to fear God — not man — during times of opposition.
-Let’s take a closer look at seven common stressors most of us face at some point in life and see how Nehemiah walked through them the right way.
+The Bible shares one example after another of what it means to fear God — not man — during times of opposition.
+Let’s take a closer look at seven common stresses most of us face at some point in life and see how Nehemiah walked through them.

 The situation: When Nehemiah revealed the purpose for his visit to Jerusalem, some of the men laughed and made fun of him, saying, “What are you doing?
 Are you turning against the king?”
 They openly mocked him and the idea of rebuilding the wall.